insjunaid/PowerBI-Retail-Sales-Dashboard/README.md

 The goal is to transform raw transactional data into actionable insights that support data-driven decision-making.

 ---
+## 📖 Case Study: Improving Retail Profitability

+### 🧩 Problem Statement

+The business was experiencing inconsistent profitability despite strong sales performance.
+Key questions included:

+* Which products are driving losses?
+* Are discounts impacting profitability?
+* Who are the most valuable customers?
+* Which areas need optimization?

+---

+### 🔍 Approach

+To address these challenges, an end-to-end analytics workflow was implemented:

+* Cleaned and transformed raw transactional data using Power Query
+* Built a **star schema data model** for efficient querying
+* Created DAX measures to track KPIs such as sales, profit, and margins
+* Designed interactive dashboards to analyze trends across customers, products, and regions

+---

+### 📊 Key Findings

+* 📉 High discounts are strongly associated with negative profits
+* 📦 Certain sub-categories (e.g., Tables) consistently generate losses
+* 🧑 A small group of customers contributes a significant portion of revenue
+* 🚚 Delivery performance varies by shipping mode, impacting customer experience

+---

+### 💡 Business Recommendations

+* Reduce excessive discounting on low-margin products
+* Focus marketing efforts on high-value customers
+* Re-evaluate pricing strategy for loss-making categories
+* Optimize logistics for faster delivery in key regions

+---

+### 📈 Impact

+This analysis enables stakeholders to:

+* Identify profit leakages
+* Improve pricing and discount strategies
+* Make data-driven decisions for growth

+---

 ## 🎯 Business Objectives